dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-12-01-p03-b.png" alt="1060-12-01-p03-b.png" width="50%" height="50%">
 </p>

-: warning: Parentheses can be used to force an operation to take priority over any other operators.
+> :warning: Parentheses can be used to force an operation to take priority over any other operators.
 They are also used to improve code readability.